symfony/symfony-docs/guides/templating/PHP.rst

     Hello <?php echo $name ?>!

 The ``HelloBundle::layout.php.html`` notation sounds familiar, doesn't it?
-It is the same notation as for referencing a template.
+It is the same notation used to reference a template.
 The ``::`` part simply means that the controller element is empty, so the corresponding file is directly stored under ``views/``.